Any Fin for Love Excerpt

 “My friend is unimportant.
 His belongings however are very important.
 They’re mine, and you took him out a couple weeks ago on a Thursday.”

 Dougah put a hand to his chest.
 “I took him?”

 “I need a name.”
 The phone in the office rang and repeated in the outside speaker.
-“Just let me run to get that call, and I’ll be right back.”
+“Just let me run and get that call.
+I’ll be right back.”